 I’ve tried that!
 You can read my story of career burnout here: Lessons Learnt From Career Burnout.

 Being resilient means adapting to reasonable change and handling reasonable stress.
 What is considered reasonable will be different for every individual.

-Listen to your body and your mind, to see if resilience is the answer
+Listen to Your Body and Mind, to See if Being Resilient is the Answer

 It’s important to understand what reasonable stress and reasonable change means for you.